eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Baedos.md

-Baedos is an ancient dragon and dealmaker.
+Bados is an ancient dragon and dealmaker.

 - **First Mentioned:** Session 15
 - **Status:** Unknown